orchest/orchest/docs/source/fundamentals/jobs.md

 ### Interacting with parameters through code

-After you have set parameters for your pipeline and/or steps you can use their values inside your scripts (see {ref}`parameters API reference <api parameters>`).
+After you have set parameters for your Pipeline and/or steps you can use their values inside your scripts (see {ref}`parameters API reference <api parameters>`).

-Let's say you have set the following parameters on your pipeline:
+Let's say you have set the following parameters on your Pipeline:

 ```json
 {